Pooling information in likelihood-free inference: Pooling different types of posteriors

 In the case of standard LFI posteriors, it is not at all clear how to combine inferences based on summaries and general discrepancies.
-If one were to attempt to construct a combined distance over the summaries and discrepancies, the resulting properties of such a combination are unknown, untested, and presents issues both from a computational, and theoretical standpoint.\footnote{From a practical standpoint, it is not clear how to choose the relative weighting of each component in the combined distance; this can have consequences for the computational behavior of the resulting algorithm.} In contrast, it is very simply to sample $\widetilde\pi(\theta|\mathcal{D})$, and $\widetilde\pi(\theta|S)$ separately, and fuse them together using $\widetilde\pi_\omega(\theta|\y)$.\footnote{While the theoretical guarantees we have obtained can, in principle, apply to combining posteriors built from summaries and discrepancies, such a results would require that $\pi(\theta|\mathcal{D})$ satisfies a Bernstein-von Mises type results.
-However, the validity of such an result is unknown for general choices of $\mathcal{D}$.
-Consequently, in what follows our theoretical analysis is based on combining different choices of summaries.
-We leave the extension of these results to the case of summaries and discrepancies for future research. }
+If one were to attempt to construct a combined distance over the summaries and discrepancies, the resulting properties of such a combination are unknown, and presents issues also from a computational theoretical standpoint.
+In contrast, it is very simple to sample $\widetilde\pi(\theta|\mathcal{D})$, and $\widetilde\pi(\theta|S)$ separately, and fuse them together using $\widetilde\pi_\omega(\theta|\y)$.
+The theoretical results derived in Section~\ref{sec:optpost} can, in principle, apply to combining posteriors built from summaries and discrepancies, so long as $\pi(\theta|\mathcal{D})$ satisfies a Bernstein-von Mises type results.
+However, the validity of such an assumption is not known for general choices of $\mathcal{D}$.
+We leave the extension of these results to the case of summaries and discrepancies for future research.